Director of Nursing - Skilled, Rehab & LTC

-For more information about us, please visit our website at: FALMOUTH by the SEA
+For more information about us, please visit our website at: Marshall Healthcare

 Our DIRECTOR of NURSING (DON) plans, organizes, develops, and directs the overall operations of the Nursing Services department to ensure the highest degree of quality resident care in accordance with all laws, regulations, and Company standards.
 The DON is also responsible for the oversight and management of the division budget.

 Do you enjoy using your expertise to solve problems?

 Do you get satisfaction out of sharing your knowledge and experience with others?